JWBurgers/Bitcoin_Server/Chapter 8 - Building Bitcoin Core.md

 * Gloria Zhao: 6B00 2C6E A3F9 1B1B 0DF0 C9BC 8F61 7F12 00A6 D25C
 * Ryan Ofsky: 4D1B 3D5E CBA1 A7E0 5371 EEBE 4680 0E30 FC74 8A66

-You should first verify that the fingerprints listed in the “trusted-keys” file indeed belong to the purported identity.
+To verify source code releases, it is easiest just to have all these PGP keys on your GPG keychain.
+You should first verify that the fingerprints listed in the **`trusted-keys`** file indeed belong to the purported identities.
 You can do this by matching the information in the file against other sources.

 To start, you can compare the fingerprints in the file against the fingerprints provided above.
 They should match.
 Additionally, you can consult other sources such as personal websites, Twitter accounts, and so on; often these will list people’s PGP fingerprints or **PGP IDs** (that is, the last 8 or 16 digits of their fingerprints).
-You can also verify the accuracy of the fingerprints listed in the file against online PGP key databases such as the Ubuntu keyserver (https://keyserver.ubuntu.com).
+You can also verify the accuracy of the fingerprints listed in the file against online PGP key databases such as the Ubuntu keyserver [https://keyserver.ubuntu.com](https://keyserver.ubuntu.com).

-This first verification procedure is just to confirm that a particular identity is coupled to a particular PGP key.
-It is a way to protect against, for example, an attacker that may have compromised one of the maintainer accounts and replaced one of the fingerprints with one of their own in the Bitcoin Github repository.
+This verification procedure is just to confirm that a particular identity is coupled to a particular PGP key.
+It is a way to protect against, for example, an attacker that may have compromised one of the maintainer accounts and replaced one of the fingerprints with one of their own.
 If you find different fingerprints for the same identity, there is a problem and you should not trust the current Bitcoin Core repository.
 You should first figure out what is going on, and if any accounts and keys have been compromised.

-To verify source code releases, it is easiest just to have the PGP keys for all the people with committ access on your GPG keychain.
-To add the five public keys belonging to the fingerprints above, you can follow the process, mutatis mutandis, as done for Michael Ford’s public key below:
+Once, you have verified the five public keys, you can add them to your GPG key ring.
+You can follow the process, mutatis mutandis, as done for Michael Ford’s public key below:

-•	Move into the **`~bitcoin/contrib/verify-commits`** directory
+•	Move into the **`~bitcoin/contrib/verify-commits`** directory.
-•	Execute **`$ sudo cat trusted-keys`**
+•	Execute **`$ sudo cat trusted-keys`**.
-•	Copy the key for Michael Ford and paste it into the following command: **`$ sudo gpg --keyserver keyserver.ubuntu.com --search E777299FC265DD04793070EB944D35F9AC3DB76A`**
+•	Copy the key for Michael Ford and paste it into the following command: **`$ sudo gpg --keyserver keyserver.ubuntu.com --search E777299FC265DD04793070EB944D35F9AC3DB76A`**.
-•	After executing the command, the output should confirm that the key that belongs to Michael Ford
+•	After executing the command, the output should confirm that the key that belongs to Michael Ford.
-•	Enter “1” into the terminal and it will add the public key to your GPG key ring
+•	Enter **`1`** into the terminal and it will add the public key to your GPG key ring.

 If you now execute **`$ sudo gpg --list-keys`**, you should see all five keypairs listed.
 By default, GPG assigns newly imported public keys a validity level of **`unknown`**.
-The validity level of a public key indicates your conviction about the trustworthiness of the key's owner.
-This is, of course, a somewhat thorny question: Can you actually trust these people not to commit erroneous or malicious code to the master branch?
+The **validity level** of a public key indicates your conviction about the trustworthiness of the key's owner.
+This is, of course, a somewhat thorny question: Can you actually trust all these five individuals not to commit erroneous or malicious code to the master branch?

 While you have probably never met any of the Bitcoin Core maintainers, you will see that each of them has a long history of contributing to the Github project.
 In addition, all pull requests are extensively reviewed and monitored by other contributors.
 Thus, any untoward behavior by maintainers typically would come to light quickly.
 So unless you see that fingerprints for the same identity from different sources do not match, you typically have little to worry about.

 If you want to be conservative in trusting Bitcoin Core code, one strategy you can apply is to use older releases of Bitcoin Core.
 This is, of course, only a good strategy if you know the older release does not have known security issues (security patches are only pulled into the two major releases before the current release).

 Leaving the default validity level of **`unknown`** in place will produce warnings each time you use that public key for the verification of Bitcoin Core releases.
-To change this validity attribute, you will first need your own public-private key pair.
+To change this validity attribute, you will first need your own private-public key pair.
 Proceed as follows:

-* Execute **`$ sudo gpg --full-generate-key`**
+* Execute **`$ sudo gpg --full-generate-key`**.
-* Select an **`RSA pair`** (option 1)
+* Select an **`RSA pair`** (option 1).
-* Set the security level at **`4096 bits`**
+* Set the security level at **`4096 bits`**.
-* Select an expiration date (a good option is two years, i.e., **`$ 2y`**)
+* Select an expiration date (a good option is two years, i.e., **`$ 2y`**).
 * Provide your name and an e-mail (you can use public_key_verification@GPG.com for clarity).
 In addition, provide a comment of **`Validity-level key pair`** to indicate that this key pair is only for managing your server's GPG public key ring and not for personal communication, signing code commits, and so on.
 You will not share any of this information about the key pair publicly.
-* Confirm with “O” for “okay”
+* Confirm with **`O`** for **`okay`**.
 * Choose a very secure password.
 Preferably this password is different from the one for your administrator profile or your root profile.
 You need this password to access your private key and make digital signatures.
-* **Add the password for your private key on your server record**.
+* ***Add the password for your private key to your server record***.
 * Type randomly on the keyboard until an RSA keypair has been generated.

 For any private-public key pair you create, the validity levels are automatically set to **`ultimate`**.
 To change the validity level of the other public keys on your key ring, you need to sign them with your own signing key.
 You can follow the process, mutatis mutandis, as done for Michael Ford’s public key below: